 How to test a car battery

-Our advice guide tells you how you can check your car’s battery to help prevent it failing at the worst possible moment.
+You can also perform basic battery checks at home without specialist equipment.
+Our guide tells you how you can check your car’s battery to help prevent it failing.

 When to check your car battery